pnp/script-samples/scripts/aad-control-guestaccount-m365-groups-teams/README.md

 plugin: add-to-gallery
 ---

-# Automate Renewal of Expiring M365 Groups or or Microsoft Teams teams
+# Prevent Guests from being added to a specific Microsoft 365 Group or Microsoft Teams team

 ## Summary